LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    +--------------+------------------------------------------------------------+

-The following examples show how to set variables as pdf_font objects that define the font styles that are used in a PDF document.
+The following examples show how to set variables as pdf_font objects that define the font styles to be used with a pdf_text object.

 Set a Basic Font Style